toscm/vstosc/README.md

 Inserts `~$$` at the current position and places the cursor in between `$$`.
 A potential leading space is removed.

+### toggleEditorTerminalFocus

+Smart focus switching between terminal and editor with `Ctrl+\``

+This command replaces the default VS Code `Ctrl+`` behavior with intelligent bidirectional focus switching.
+Instead of just opening the terminal, it toggles between your terminal and editor based on what was previously focused, creating a seamless workflow for rapid switching during development.

+The command uses focus tracking to remember whether you were last working in the terminal or editor, ensuring the toggle behavior works correctly even when accessed through the Command Palette.

 ## Contribute

 1. Clone this repo and open the folder in VSCode